 About Our Staff

-The College retains consultants as required to assist in compliance matters under Federal and State legislation, and ensures all staff remain current in these important policy areas.
+The College retains consultants, as required, to assist in compliance matters under Federal and State legislation, and to ensure all staff remain current in these important policy areas.

 As new staff to the College remark, their colleagues are supportive, encouraging and helpful, and 'along with our great students', make teaching and working at the College enjoyable.